-3. THIRD COMPONENT: SUMMARY SLIDE
+2. SECOND COMPONENT: SUMMARY SLIDE

 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
-The slide must be submitted in Microsoft PowerPoint format.
+The slide must be submitted in Microsoft PowerPoint format and must follow the provided template with minimal adjustment.
 This slide will be used during ARPA-E's evaluation of Concept Papers.
 A summary slide template is available on ARPA-E eXCHANGE.
+Summary Slides must conform to the content and format requirements described in the template.